This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 There are many ways you can help prevent potato blight from happening and stop its spread.
 You should avoid planting potatoes in the same place year after year, as this will make the soil more susceptible to blight.
-Also, one should keep plants healthy by providing them with enough water and fertilizer.
+Also, one should keep plants healthy by providing enough water and fertilizer.

 People have tried to find ways to cure potato blight for centuries, and gardeners can find many tips to avoid it from happening.
 There are treatments for blight.
 It is necessary to identify potato blight before it does any more damage.